 The Independent Review of Employment Practices in the Modern Economy, led by Matthew Taylor, was launched in November 2016 to consider the implications of new models of working, particularly in the gig economy.

 There was no proposal to ban zero hours contracts, but it was recommended that they offer increased rights, including: the right to request a contract that guarantees their hours after 12 months; an increase in minimum wage for those who do not have guaranteed hours; and easier access to statutory sick pay.

 We’re still waiting to hear which of the proposals will be taken forward, so watch this space.

-Our qualified HR professionals can help you determine which types of employment contracts are best for your business needs.
+Our qualified HR consultants can help you determine which types of employment contracts are best for your business needs.
 They’ll also review your contracts, to make sure that they’re accurate and compliant.
-Get in touch on 0333 444 0165 or email firstname.lastname@example.org.